 Onset Age is a quick way to determine whether the PRP patient has a diagnosis of Adult Onset PRP or Juvenile Onset PRP.

-Only members of the PRP Facebook Support Group can truly appreciate the value and utility of the delete button with which Tierney R (Virginia Beach, VA) can dispatch charlatans, the nefarious sellers of Ban-Ray sunglasses, and a few evildoers masquerading as us.
+Only members of the PRP Facebook Support Group can truly appreciate the value and utility of the delete button with which the late Tierney R (Virginia Beach, VA) as lead administrator dispatched charlatans, the nefarious sellers of Ban-Ray sunglasses, and more than a few evildoers masquerading as us.

-The PRP Facebook Support Group is a Closed Group with three administrators watching for interlopers.
+The PRP Facebook Support Group is a Closed Group with two administrators watching for interlopers.